Chewwi7/Intro-to-Software-Engineering-Project/Project Planning/Technology Selection.md

 ## Storage Plan

-We'll be storing our data in SQL
+We'll be storing our data using JSON.
+It's easy to read and write, has excellent web integration, and has a great number of resources and libraries available for us to receive guidance from.
+It's also in-demand in today's job market, so we believe it would be worth while to learn.